Lila Newman is all about telling stories.

 Her recent screen work can be seen on Amazon's Alpha House, opposite John Goodman and Julie White, written by Garry Trudeau.
 Lila has also twice appeared on A Prairie Home Companion (NPR) a as guest star with the Royal Academy of Radio Actors.
 Stage work includes New York: How to be an American (reading), White on White (Steps Theatre), About Face (The Brick), A Map to Somewhere Else, Something Wicked (Everyday Inferno).
 Chicago: The Ballad of Lula Del Ray (Manual Cinema), Sketch Comedy & Improv (Donny’s Skybox at The Second City, iO (Improv Olympic), The Playground), Spectacle Performer (Redmoon), Compass Players (Pocket Guide to Hell), Liberal Arts: The Musical, The Rocky Horror Picture Show (Underscore Theater Company) Williamstown Theater Festival: 356/365 Plays, Uncle Sam I Am (Nikos Theater).
 London: Hedda Gabler, The Broken Heart (The Platform Theatre), Twelfth Night (Studio Theatre at Kings Cross) Moscow: The Seagull (SADA Theatre).

-Lila is a real comedy nerd.
+Lila is a comedy nerd.
 A graduate of Chicago's Second City & iO Conservatories and a member of the Playground Theater, she's performed sketch and long-form in venues all around Chicago including: Donny's Skybox and the DeMaat at The Second City, iO, The Playground, a handful of dive bars and countless dilapidated storefronts.
 She performed under many group names, all of them sound like parodies of comedy group names, among them: The Business and Lumberjack Tsunami (Check out reviews in Time Out and NPR Station WBEZ).
-She is currently taking classes at UCB.
+She is currently performing and taking classes at UCB.